cockroachdb/docs/v22.1/configure-replication-zones.md

 - Indexes ([Enterprise-only](enterprise-licensing.html))
 - All data in the cluster, including internal system data ([via the default replication zone](#view-the-default-replication-zone))

-For each of the above objects you can control:
+For each of these objects you can control:

 - How many copies of each range to spread through the cluster.
 - Which constraints are applied to which data, e.g., "table X's data can only be stored in the German availability zones".